razorfog/utils/README.md

   -h : print this help message
   ```

   A recommended way to run the tool is with an in interactive mode, start with "-L" .
-This gives you an interactive look of prompt / response.
+This gives you an interactive prompt.
+It supports history, use "up/down-arrow" and typical command line history navigation (e.g. ^r to search).
+History is saved in ~/.trans_history

   Example:
   ```